MCCTeam/MCCTeam.github.io/docs/guide/README.md

 -   [Minecraft Console Client | Tutorial | Commands, Scripts, AppVars, Matches, Tasks and C# Scripts by Daenges](https://youtu.be/JbDpwwETEnU)
 -   [Console Client Tutorial - Scripting by Zixxter](https://www.youtube.com/watch?v=XE7rYBFJxn0)

+## Getting Help

+MCC has a community that is willing to help, we have a Discussions section in out Github repository.

+Click [here](https://github.com/MCCTeam/Minecraft-Console-Client/discussions) to access it.

+### Before getting help

+-   Please use the search option here or in the discussion section and read the documentation so we avoid duplicate questions.
+Thank you!\*\*
+-   Please be kind and patient, respect others as they're the ones using their time to help you